7 Best Share Houses in Tokyo (where I stay + more)

 A cutout of two wooden figurines holding a tiny house with big text reading "Tokyo share houses" and "シェアハウス" in Japanese.

-I spend nearly half the year in Tokyo.
+I spend nearly half the year in Japan.
 I take multi-month trips at a time and I always stay at a share house when I’m there.
 They’re just too convenient not to use!

 So after a few years of testing different companies, I’m sharing my favorites.
 These are the best share houses in Tokyo.

-My top two picks are Borderless House and Oakhouse, it’s where I usually stay.
+My top two picks are Borderless House and Oakhouse, which is where I usually stay.
 But there are a few more worth mentioning.

 So let’s do this!